 - Environmental Protection: Prevents the release of hydraulic fluid into the environment, which can be harmful to soil and water.

-Types of Sleeves:
+Types of Hose Sleeves:

 - Nylon Braided Sleeves: Common and cost-effective, offering good abrasion resistance and some burst containment.